La-Lojban/lojban.pw/data/pages/en/books/first-lojban/hajloj-cipra-1.2.md

 8. `.i lo bruna poi vu xabju cu benji lo dakli ku po'u lo narju mi ne lo nurma`
 9. `lo ckule be fi lo lojbo bei fu la .miran. cu se stuzi ma`

 ### Ⅵ. Each Lojban sentence below is intended to mean the English sentence shown alongside it.
 If the sentence is already correct as written, write **○**.
-If not, add exactly **one word** to fix it so it matches.
+If not, add exactly <u>one word</u> to fix it so it matches.

 1. `coi mi klama fi la .akit.` &nbsp; / &nbsp; _Hello.
 I came from Akito._
 2. `le nanmu melbi` &nbsp; / &nbsp; _That man is beautiful._